apache/incubator-hugegraph/BUILDING.md

 To build without executing tests:

 1. Click on "File" -> "Open", choose your project location.
-2. Open maven view by click "View" -> "Tool Windows" -> "Maven Porjects".
+2. Open maven view by click "View" -> "Tool Windows" -> "Maven Projects".
 3. Choose root module "hugegraph: Distributed Graph Database", unfold the menu of "Lifecycle".
 4. Click the "Toggle 'Skip Tests' Mode" button which is located on the top